The Man Who Dared (1933 film)

 drama film directed by Hamilton MacFadden and written by Dudley Nichols and Lamar Trotti.
 The film stars Preston Foster, Zita Johann, Joan Marsh, Phillip Trent, and June Lang.
 The film was released on June 30, 1933, by Fox Film Corporation.
+Jan Novak is based on Anton Cermak, the Chicago mayor killed in an assassination attempt on Franklin D. Roosevelt in 1933.

 Plot

-Jan Novak (Preston Foster) as mayor crusades to clean up a big city and fight the underworld.
-Jan Novak is based on Anton Cermak, the Chicago mayor killed in an assassination attempt on Franklin D. Roosevelt in 1933.
+Mayor Jan Novak crusades to clean up a big city and fight the underworld.